We provide an extensive range of advice and assistance on all matters relating to mental health law.

 - Review of the Mental Health Act 1983

-- Theresa May pledges to ‘rip up’ the Mental Health Act 1983
+- Theresa May pledges to rip up Mental Health Act

 - Mental Health Awareness Week: 8th – 14th May 2017

-- Prime Minister announces plans to tackle the stigma around mental illness
+- Prime Minister to tackle mental illness stigma

-- Legal Eagle: I have been sectioned under the Mental Health Act – what should I do?
+- Being sectioned under the Mental Health Act

 - World Mental Health Day – 10th October 2016